 , loc_desc

 If you have trouble with this query take a peek at the answer, but come back and finish writing it on your own.
-A number of new concepts were introduced that are important including the uar_get_code_display() function we will be talking about in the next chapter, the ORDER BY clause, as well as another reason why using user-defined functions is helpful.
+A number of new concepts were introduced that are important including the uar_get_code_display() function, which we will be talking about in the next chapter, and also the ORDER BY clause, another reason why using user-defined functions is helpful.

 select